 This dessert is proof that cheesecake can be as unexpected as it is delicious.
-Its surprise comes when intense oven-roasted strawberries are folded into a blend of tangy mascarpone and cream cheese.
-The mixture is spread over a graham cracker crust and covered with a rich vanilla layer.
-The result will please on every level.
+Thanks to intense oven-roasted strawberries, folded into a blend of tangy mascarpone and cream cheese, this treat will please on every level.

 - Servings: 10

 - 1 cup finely ground graham crackers (about 4 sheets)